Jump to a section:

 Centers for Disease Control and Prevention, National Center for Health Statistics, State Health Facts: Birth and death statistics for the state.

-Centers for Disease Control and Prevention, BRFSS Prevalence and Trends Tool: Disease prevalence by state and metro or micropolitan area.
+Centers for Disease Control and Prevention, BRFSS Prevalence and Trends Tool: Disease prevalence by state and select metropolitan/micropolitan statistical areas.

 Kaiser State Health Facts: Missouri health costs, coverage, status, and more.

-State of Missouri, Department of Health and Human Services, Community Data Profiles: Community data profiles are available on various subject areas such as cause of death, chronic diseases, unintentional injuries, prenatal and others.
-Each community data profile table provides data on 15-30 indicators for each county/city selected.
-Information provided includes the number of events, county/city rate, statistical significance, quintile ranking and the state rate.
+State of Missouri, Department of Health and Human Services, Community Data Profiles: Provides community data profiles on various subject areas, including causes of death, chronic diseases, unintentional injuries, prenatal, and others.
+Each profile table provides data on 15-30 indicators for each county/city selected, including the number of events, county/city rate, statistical significance, quintile ranking, and the state rate.

 State of Missouri, Department of Health and Human Services, Directories: Directories of Missouri hospitals and other specialty facilities.

-USDA Food Environment Atlas: Includes more than 280 indicators of the food environment at the county, state or regional level in three broad categories: food choices, health and well-being and community characteristics.
+USDA Food Environment Atlas: Data on over 280 indicators of the food environment at the county, state, or regional level in three broad categories: food choices, health and well-being, and community characteristics.

 Consumer Financial Protection Bureau, Home Mortgage Disclosure Act (HMDA): Data on mortgages for MSAs going back to 2007.